peak-fitness-app/.github/profile/README.md

 🧙 Remember, you can do mighty things with the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
 -->

-### Native Android & iOS Application
+### React Native Android & iOS Application

 :palm_tree: This application is in development at the moment.
-I will release the Android version soon, followed by the iOS version
+I will be releasing soon.

-:mushroom: Currently working on a personally designed website: [https://peak.hhayer.ca/](https://peak.hhayer.ca/)
+:mushroom: Currently working on the landing page for this project: [https://peak.hhayer.ca/](https://peak.hhayer.ca/)